alibaba/GraphScope/interactive_engine/executor/store/exp_store/README.md

 [LDBC Datagen](https://github.com/ldbc/ldbc_snb_datagen) into our distributed storage.
 LDBC vertices are uniquely identified by its vertex type (label) and id.
 We leverage this feature by mapping each vertex label to a label id, and then assign each vertex a globally unique id using the combination of its label id and ldbc id.
-Note that certain vertex may have two-level (parimary and secondary) label, for example, a `Company` vertex also has a primary label of `Organization`.
+Note that certain vertex may have two-level (primary and secondary) label, for example, a `Company` vertex also has a primary label of `Organization`.
 In this case, the primary label will be used.
 Edge is not the first-class citizen in our design, and will be indexed according to its source (and target) vertex.
 Given the global id, partitioning is straightforward: